 If you plan on doing some night work then you will need some help putting your sights on target and I cannot think of anything better than the Trijicon Self-Luminous Replacement Rifle Sight Sets.
 These are not a full set of sights, but merely a replacement for your existing rear aperture and front sight post.

 These are self-luminous rifle sights constructed with a rugged Traser luminous, sapphire crystal, tritium lamps and are guaranteed by Trijicon to be active for 12 years.
-Simple remove the rear aperture and front sight post and replace with this Trijicon set and if you can see your target in low light you can hit it.
+Simply remove the rear aperture and front sight post and replace it with this Trijicon set and if you can see your target in low light you can hit it.